0583/SE-422/assignment-1/memory-phase/Memory.md

 But here comes a problem.
 SDRAM has a hidden abbreviation that reads "SDR SDRAM".
 (What an abbreviation...)
 The former SDR means Single Data Rate.
 That means in one single CPU cycle, there's only one read/write could be performed.
 If there are two requests coming at the same time, they have to queue and wait.

 So the improvements comes as DDR SDRAM (two read/write in one single CPU cycle), DDR2 SDRAM, DDR3 SDRAM, DDR4 SDRAM.
 They're all the solutions for the read/write queue issues.
-And that quite solves the problem as the CPU cycle goes quicker and quicker.
+And that quite solves the problem as the CPU cycle goes quicker and quicker.[7]

 ### Dual-Channel

+The dual-channel technique only makes sense when there are more than 1 slices of memory equipped in the PC.
+Normally without the dual-channel technique, the memory in the mother board would works like a series circuit, that the total in/out bandwidth is still 64-bit, while the capacity doubles.

+But with the Dual-Channel technique, the bandwidth and the capacity would be both doubled and the bandwidth would be 128-bit, which is quite a great improvement.

+Technically, the Dual-Channel could bring 2x improvements for the memory performance.
+However now the memory is still too quick to be the bottleneck, so the general performance improvement would not be obvious, which is 5% at most.
+If your workload doesn't contain anything related to severe memory access, the optimization is almost ignorable.
+[8]

 ## Prices

+Generally the price of each bit is getting cheaper.
+In the last 18 months, the downgrade of DRAM price is approximately 10%.
+Here are some statistics coming from PCPartPicker[9]:

 ## Comments